The Logic Level Converter 8-Ch Bi-Directional Module allows you to connect almost any 2 different voltage logic circuits together like 3.3V and 5V.

 This module is typically used to connect 3.3V and 5V logic signals together, but it is compatible with many different logic voltages including 1.8V and 2.8V as found in some of the newer devices.
 It will also work with most oddball voltages if you have some special conversion requirement

 There are 8 bi-directional channels which is especially useful for buses such as I2C that pass data in both directions or bi-directional data buses.
-It can also be used for unidirectional signals like SPI or TTL serial communications as well as standard logic signals.
+It can also be used for unidirectional signals like TTL serial communications as well as standard logic signals.

-The circuit makes clever use of N-Channel MOSFET transistors and some pull-up resistors to take care of the voltage translation.
+The circuit makes use of N-Channel MOSFET transistors and some pull-up resistors to take care of the voltage translation.

 To use the module, you hook up the two voltages that you want to convert between to the LV (low Voltage) and HV (High Voltage) inputs.
 The higher voltage is always connected to the HV side.